-- Remove key from the partition sliding door. - Press the push button on catch 2 and fold seat cushion 3 up or down. - Release push button on catch when seat cushion reaches its end position. - Move seat cushion (a) until it has locked.
-The push button on catch (a) must be completely flush with the seat frame.
+- Remove key 1 from the partition sliding door. - Press the push button on catch 2 and fold seat cushion 3 up or down. - Release push button on catch 2 when seat cushion 3 reaches its end position. - Move seat cushion (3) until it has locked.
+The push button on catch (2) must be completely flush with the seat frame.